Unit Guide for Daily Warm-Ups

 Week 1

-• Monday: What were some causes of the Great Depression?
+• Monday: What factors caused the Great Depression?

-• Tuesday: What happened during the stock market crash?
+• Tuesday: What happened during the stock market crash of 1929?

-• Wednesday: How did bank failures hurt families?
+• Wednesday: How did bank failures impact everyday Americans?

-• Friday: What did Hoover do to try to fix the Depression?
+• Friday: What actions did Hoover take to address the crisis?

 Week 2

-• Monday: How did the Depression affect everyday families?
+• Monday: How did the Depression affect daily life for families?

-• Thursday: How did people survive during hard times?
+• Thursday: How did people survive during the Depression?

-• Friday: Why were many Americans upset with the government?
+• Friday: Why did many Americans lose confidence in the government?

 Week 3